Submitting for examination

 An electronic copy of the thesis or dissertation must be uploaded to the HDR digital repository in PDF format.

-Your thesis/dissertation must include the following declaration statement.
+Your thesis/dissertation must include a declaration statement as prescribed below.

 I certify that except where due acknowledgement has been made, this research is that of the author alone; the content of this research submission is the result of work which has been carried out since the official commencement date of the approved research program; any editorial work, paid or unpaid, carried out by a third party is acknowledged; and, ethics procedures and guidelines have been followed.